louispan/data-diverse-lens/README.md

 # Changelog

 * 2.2.0.0
   - Renamed SelectWith to ProduceBoth, ThenSelect to ThenProduce; added ThenChoose.
-Changed semantics of ThenChoose to only requiring any subset (instead of a strict subset) of the input of the second arrow to the output of the first arrow.
+  - Changed semantics of ThenChoose to be more flexible with the second arrow types.

 * 2.1.0.0
   - Removed profunctor variable @w@ from the constraint synonyms for Projected/Injected.